romainecampbell/romainecampbell.github.io/_pages/about.md

 I am a labor economist.
 My research focuses on understanding and addressing racial inequality in criminal justice, education, health, and labor market systems.
 My CV is available [here](https://romainecampbell.github.io/files/CampbellRomaine_CV.pdf).

-For AY 2024-2026, I will be an Arnold Ventures [SSRC](https://www.ssrc.org/) [Criminal Justice Innovation Postdoctoral Fellow](https://www.ssrc.org/programs/arnold-ventures-criminal-justice-innovation-fellowships/fellows/).
+For AY 2024-2026, I will be an SSRC-Arnold Ventures [Criminal Justice Innovation Postdoctoral Fellow](https://www.ssrc.org/programs/arnold-ventures-criminal-justice-innovation-fellowships/fellows/).
 Beginning July 2026, I will be an Assistant Professor in the [Department of Economics](https://economics.cornell.edu/) and the [Jeb E. Brooks School of Public Policy](https://publicpolicy.cornell.edu/) at Cornell University.

 I received my Ph.D. in Economics from Harvard University in 2024, where I was also a Stone Ph.D.
 Scholar in [Harvard’s Inequality & Social Policy Program](https://inequality.hks.harvard.edu), an [NSF Graduate Research Fellow](https://www.nsfgrfp.org), and an affiliate at [Harvard's Institute for Quantitative Social Science](https://www.iq.harvard.edu/about).